-When innovation and/or problem solving requires successful teamwork, telecommuting tools (e.g. instant messaging, video/mobile conferencing) cannot match the benefits of human interaction.
+When innovation and problem solving require successful teamwork, telecommuting tools (e.g., instant messaging, video/mobile conferencing) cannot match the benefits of human interaction.
 Companies have noted that some situations require face-to-face communication where team members can draw upon body language and nonverbal cues from coworkers to accomplish tasks or brainstorm effectively.

 But, what organizations forget when eliminating telecommuting in all instances is the undeniable demand of the potential recruit or worker who relies on this flexible type of work environment to be productive.
 The solution?
-Control when workers telecommute by establishing policies and/or procedures ensuring everyone is on the same page.
+Control when workers telecommute by establishing policies and procedures, ensuring everyone is on the same page.

-According to Gallup’s 2017 annual report on The State of the American Workforce, flexible scheduling and/or remote work opportunities play a major role in an employee’s decision to accept a job offer or seek employment elsewhere.
-Organizations must offer flexible work options to stay competitive to attract and retain talent.
+Flexible scheduling and remote work opportunities play a significant role in an employee’s decision to accept a job offer or seek employment elsewhere.

-Employers can establish and implement successful telecommuting by drawing upon suggestions and/or input from the employees themselves.
-Telecommuting should be limited to two to three days maximum, to ensure ongoing face-to-face collaboration with peers.
+Employers can establish and implement successful telecommuting by drawing upon suggestions and input from the employees themselves.
+Telecommuting should be limited to two to three days maximum to ensure ongoing face-to-face collaboration with peers.
 The team will be invested in the success of telecommuting if they are included in establishing the rules.
 This makes telecommuting a win-win for both employer and employee.

 Need Help Establishing Telecommuting Policies?

 SACS Consulting & Investigative Services, Inc. can help your organization establish steadfast policies and procedures for telecommuting.
-Make sure your employee handbook is clear about acceptable remote situations to attract and keep quality talent.
+Make sure your employee handbook is clear about acceptable remote situations.
 Contact or call 330-255-1101 today and speak with one of our HR specialists for more information.